vitran96/evershop-docs/docs/development/getting-started/introduction.md

 EverShop is still in development.
 We highly welcome any feedback and suggestions.

-We invite you to join our [Discord channel](https://discord.com/invite/GSzt7dt7RM) for project discusstion.
+We invite you to join our [Discord channel](https://discord.com/invite/GSzt7dt7RM) for project discussion.